mattorb/feedertweeter/README.md

 Clone the repo, then create a config_apis.py file (using the template at the bottom of config.py) in the src directory and fill in the values for your twitter and bitly api keys.

 ## To Install it (to your appengine account)
-Do all the local install stuff, then modify the app id in app.yaml.
+Do all the local install stuff, then modify the app id in app.yaml and deploy to appengine.

 ## Dev notes
 I'm using Ale to continuously lint and run tests.
 Install it with 'git submodule init', then 'git submodule update'.